Lorenzooone/TAD-Builder/README.md

 # TADWAD Builder
-TADWAD Builder is a Python script to: build TADs, installable DSiWare channels; build WADs, installable WiiWare channels; as well as offering TAD/WAD related functions.
+TADWAD Builder is a Python script to: build TADs, installable DSiWare channels; build WADs, installable WiiWare channels; do other TAD/WAD related functions.

-TADWAD Builder in particular has the specs\_build, tad\_build, wad\_build commands to build homebrew TADs or WADs compatible with development consoles (via TwlNmenu or Nmenu).
+TADWAD Builder in particular has the specs\_build, tad\_build and wad\_build commands to build homebrew TADs or WADs compatible with development consoles (via TwlNmenu or Nmenu).

 specs\_build\_no\_sign, tad\_build\_no\_sign and wad\_build\_no\_sign can be used to build non-encrypted and non-signed homebrew TADs or WADs, which can be used with modified firmware on retail consoles.